AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-not"> </a>

 ### `not`
-logically NOT the input boolean value
+Logically NOT the input boolean value.

 |Port |Description     |Type   |Default|
 |-----|----------------|-------|-------|